Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 Until LED grow lights came on the scene, almost all growers used high intensity discharge (HID) metal halide and high pressure sodium grow lights.
 HID bulbs were originally made for street lighting, store lighting and other non-horticultural purposes.

 A few HID manufacturers claim to now be making HID bulbs with spectrums themed for marijuana’s light spectrum needs, but that doesn’t mean HID is the best choice for indoor grow rooms.
 Why?
 Because HID bulbs are energy wasters, too hot, and wear out fast.
-The huge amount of heat they generate costs you in extra air conditioning expense, and can burn or stunt plants and buds.
+They generate huge amounts of heat that cost you big money in extra air conditioning expense, and can burn or stunt plants and buds.
 They can also burn you.

 Avoiding Common LED Grow Lights Mistakes

 The Growing Marijuana Perfectly team has eagerly embraced LED grow lights as many cannabis growers have.
-We’ve tested almost all the major brands (whose top units usually cost at least $1400 if not much more) and many minor brands too.
-Unfortunately, our conclusion is that many makes and models of LED grow lights are a rip-off in one way or the other, and that using LED grow lights requires you to make careful, specific adjustments in how you grow your plants.
+We’ve tested many of the major brands (whose top units usually cost at least $1400 if not much more) and many minor brands too.
+Unfortunately, our conclusion is that a significant percentage of LED grow light brands are a rip-off in one way or the other, and that using LED grow lights requires you to make careful, specific adjustments in how you grow your plants.

-If you want to avoid common LED grow lights mistakes and get the most bud weight and potency from your LEDs, here’s what you need to know about LED grow lights…
+Want to avoid common LED grow lights mistakes and get the most bud weight and potency from your LEDs?
+Great, and here’s what you need to know about LED grow lights…

-First of all, we’re not impressed by the majority of LED manufacturers.
-They make impressive-sounding product claims, but don’t have third-party, legitimate side-by-side marijuana grow op testing to prove their claims.
+First of all, many LED manufacturers make impressive-sounding product claims, but don’t have third-party, legitimate side-by-side marijuana grow op testing to prove their claims.

 You also pay closer attention to the amount of water and nutrients you give your plants because some LED lights increase water use by about 40%.
 We reduce the parts per million of our feed program in those scenarios, because running more water means running more nutrients, and that can cause nutrients burn and lockout.

-Using the most powerful LED grow light models from most major LED manufacturers, we’ve had to put the lights at least 36-40 inches if not much higher away from the canopy to reduce bleaching.
-These are models that manufacturer’s advertisements claim will replace a 600-1000-watt HID light.
+Using the most powerful LED grow light models from most major LED manufacturers, we’ve had to put the lights at least 20-30 inches away from the canopy to reduce bleaching.
+These are the powerful models that manufacturer’s advertisements claim will replace a 600-1000-watt HID light.

 Even using LED grow lights that allow adjustable spectrum and intensity, we’ve still seen bleaching after dialing down the intensity by 50%.
-Experts we’ve spoken to say the bleaching isn’t due to intensity alone, it’s also due to the manufacturer choosing the wrong spectrum output.
+Experts we’ve spoken to say the bleaching isn’t due to intensity alone, it’s also due to the manufacturer choosing the wrong spectral output for their grow lights.

 “Fluence customer service is non-existent.
 If you do get ahold of someone they say they will call you back with info but never do.
 After 5 calls, over an hour on hold and a 40$ long distance charge I was finally able to order a light.
 Asked the sales guy how long it takes until they ship and he said about a week after payment is cleared.
 Took a week to clear payment and two weeks after cleared payment I called to see if it was shipped and they said it will take another 15 days until they will ship it.
 I have now been waiting almost 2 months.
 If you do order a light don’t expect it any time soon.
 Can’t imagine what it would be like to try and get warranty or if you wanted to order multiple lights.”

 Companies like Fluence ought to realize that Chinese LED grow light and Osram LED chip counterfeiters are coming for them soon.
-We used black-market gear backchannels to procure Chinese-made LED grow light counterfeits that technically appeared to be the exact same as the lights they were copying.
-The Chinese even claim to have figured out a way to duplicate Osram and Cree LED chips (Osram and Cree are the purported industry standard in LED chips).
+We used black-market backchannels to procure Chinese-made LED grow light counterfeits that technically appeared to be the exact same as the lights they were copying.
+The Chinese even claim to have figured out a way to duplicate Osram and Cree LED chips (Osram and Cree are the purported top-rank LED chips).

 These Chinese units cost at least 40% less than the original brand’s units they’ve duplicated, and seem to perform just as well.
 Problem is, when these units go bad, the Chinese seller isn’t available for tech support or warranties.